 The Cotswolds Experience

-The Cotswolds is an unusually beautiful, mostly rural area located in west-central England, about an hour and a half from London.
-The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved villages constructed of honey-colored limestone.
-This was the first place our family visited in the English countryside and we’ve returned several times over the past twenty-five years.
-We always enjoy spending time here and sharing this very special place with our European Experience travelers in June 2010.
+The Cotswolds is an extremely beautiful, mostly rural area located in west-central England, about an hour and a half from London.
+The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved towns and villages constructed of honey-colored limestone.
+This was the first place our family visited in the English countryside and we’ve returned many times over the past twenty-five years.
+We always enjoy spending time here and sharing this very special place with our European Experience travelers.

 Highlights of our week in the Cotswolds include:

 - The beautiful English gardens at Hidcote Manor and Kiftsgate and the Cotswold lavender farm.
 Optional visits to one or two other gardens are possible.

 - Sudeley Castle, one of England’s most famous castles, with a history extending almost 1000 years.
-One of its best known residents was Catherine Parr, the last of Henry VIII’s six wives.
+One of its best known residents was Katherine Parr, the last of Henry VIII’s six wives.

 - Blenheim Palace, one of England’s largest country houses, with extensive parks and gardens.
 Home of the Dukes of Marlborough since 1705, it was the birthplace of Sir Winston Churchill and now a UNESCO World Heritage site.